Blackbird Chords | The Beatles Guitar Lesson

 You were only waiting for this moment to arise.

-The full chord progression for Blackbird’s verse is this:
+The full chord progression for Blackbird’s verse is as follows:

 | 3/4 G Am7 G/B | 4/4 G |